OWASP/owasp-mastg/risks/MASVS-STORAGE/2-prevent-data-leakage/data-in-logs/android-data-in-logs-frida/example-1/example.md

 ---
 platform: android
-title: Common Uses of Insecure Logging APIs
+title: Tracing Common Logging APIs Looking for Secrets
 tools: [frida-trace]
 code: [kotlin]
 ---

 ### Sample

-TBD: Explaining what are the test cases in the code for leaking data in log files
+The snippet contains many calls to logging APIs which are used to print out secrets such as passwords or IVs.

 {{ snippet.kt }}